aspatti1257/CellLineAnalyzer/README.md

 `skip_linear_regression`*: Optionally skip Linear Regression analysis.
 Defaults to False.
 Only applies for regressors.

 `record_diagnostics`*: Optionally print out a diagnostics file which tells you which genes (and their indices) from
                        your gene_lists are missing in which feature files.
+Also, logs when optimal hyperparameter for a particular training algorithm is on upper or lower bound of hyperparameter set.
                        Defaults to False.

 Any .csv file in this path that is not the a gene list file, or the results.csv file, will be interpreted as a features file.